9 myths and truths about food

 8 – Are fruits free?
 Myth!

 “Fructose is a sugar naturally present in fruits.
-The recommended consumption for diabetic patients is, at most, three servings of fruit a day”, warns the professional.
+The recommended consumption for diabetic patients is, at most, three servings of fruits a day”, alerts the professional.

 9 – Sweeteners do not offer risk?
 Myth!